zulip/zulip/docs/git/terminology.md

 # Important Git terms

 When you install Git, it adds a manual entry for `gitglossary`.
 You can view this glossary by running `man gitglossary`.
-Below we've included the git terms you'll encounter most often along with their definitions from *gitglossary*.
+Below we've included the Git terms you'll encounter most often along with their definitions from *gitglossary*.

 ## branch